 Enhanced protection incorporated when processing sensitive data such as names, addresses, and account numbers.
 Consumers will prioritise security over convenience especially where finances are involved.

 - Built-in customer awareness is crucial if you wish to continue collecting and sharing their data.
-Customer must know what happens to their data.
-It facilitate their overall experience and warm them to the idea of improved experience.
+Customers must know what happens to their data.
+It facilitates their overall experience and warms them to the idea of an improved experience.

 Customers want to know the benefits and values of providing their data.
 They will trust websites that include simple AI tools to allow them to manage privacy preferences.
 GDPR Art 15 already recommends this, via “on-demand access”.
-It allows for review of consent, permissions, and ability to download data in a simple format.
+It allows for a review of consent, permissions, and the ability to download data in a simple format.

-Following these steps and taking expert technical advice is a further step towards full compliance giving organisations peace of mind.
+Following these steps and taking expert technical advice is a further step towards full compliance giving organizations peace of mind.